preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/templates/index.rst

 Features
 ----------
-Select the features that should be available for the community:
+Select the features that should be available for the community (all are not shown in the image):

 .. image:: community-edit-features.png